wilsonmar/Salesforce/README.md

   * Chattr instant-message

-  * Developer Console
   * Mobile apps for iOS | Android
-      *  SalesforceA, the mobile app for admins
+      *  SalesforceA, the mobile app for admins for <a target="_blank" href="https://play.google.com/store/apps/details?id=com.salesforce.admin1"> Android</a> and iOS.
-      *  Salesforce1 mobile app for end-users
+      *  Salesforce1 mobile app for end-users for <a target="_blank" href="https://play.google.com/store/apps/details?id=com.salesforce.chatter"> Android</a> and iOS.

 I think Salesforce provides an easy and fast way to create apps.